 I’m usually not really a fan of MMCX connectors because they’re harder to insert and remove than 2-pin connectors, plus they are a lot less durable.
 Campfire Audio tried to remedy that by using beryllium-coated copper MMCX connectors, which should provide much better durability compared to the usual ones made of brass.

-I tested the Campfire Audio Dorado 2020 using mostly a Topping DX7 as DAC and a Drop THX AAA 789 as amplifier.
+I tested the Campfire Audio Vega 2020 using mostly a Topping DX7 as DAC and a Drop THX AAA 789 as amplifier.
 Most music files were FLACs ripped from CDs.

 |Frequency response||5 – 22,000 Hz|